alex-dishen/alex-dishen/README.md

 <br>
 <p align="center">
   I'm a 21 years old Frontend Developer.<br>
-  Also I'm passionate about exploring new technologies which I can leverage to solve real-life problems.
+  I'm passionate about exploring new technologies which I can leverage to solve real-life problems. <br>
+  I LOVE creating awesome websites. <br>
+  When you look at a website and you can't take your eyes away because of how awesome it is 😍🤩
  <br>
  <br>
   📫 How to reach me: